AdobeDocs/experience-manager-65.en/help/forms/using/picture-clause-support.md

 >[!NOTE]
 >
-> As per design, the Date field in HTML5 Forms does not support the display formats `date{MMMM, YYYY}` or `date{MMMM YYYY}`.
-However, these formats are supported in edit mode.
+> As per design, the Date field in HTML5 Forms does not support the `MM-YYYY ` format.
+However, this format is supported in the display format.

 ## Numeric Picture Clause {#numeric-picture-clause}